End of Year Financial Checklist!

 3.)
 Do NOT Forget to Take Your RMD!

-“RMD” stands for Required Minimum Distribution.
-When you turn 70.5 the IRS insists that you take a minimum amount from your IRAs and 401(k)s every year.
-This is because money in these types of accounts have never been taxed, and the IRS wants to start collecting.
+Starting when you turn 72, the IRS insists that you take a minimum amount from your IRAs and 401(k)s every year.
+This is because money in these types of accounts have never been taxed, and the IRS needs to start collecting.
 The amount you have to take is based on a specific formula related to your life expectancy.
+It is called a Required Minimum Distribution, or “RMD.”
+Emphasis on the word “required.”
 You can always take more, but you have to at least take the minimum.
-To prevent you from leaving it in the account indefinitely, they apply a 50% penalty if you forget to take it!
+In order to prevent you from leaving all the money in the account indefinitely (thereby transferring large amounts of compound growth to your heirs) they apply a 50% penalty if you forget to take it!
 50%!!
 For this reason, they allow you a little extra time your first year, giving you until April 1st of the following year to take your distribution.
 However, waiting until April is usually inadvisable as it means you have to take two RMDs in a single year.
+There are times it does make sense to wait, but that is fairly unusual.
 So, if you have a Traditional IRA, SEP IRA or a SIMPLE IRA be sure to take your RMD.
 You may also have to take an RMD from your 401(k); but those rules are too extensive to list here.
-Check-in with your plan sponsor for more details in this regard.
+Check-in with your plan sponsor or CPA for more details in this regard.